Childlike Compassion August 12

 Whosoever therefore shall humble himself as this little child, the same is greatest in the kingdom of heaven.

-I can honestly say this was one of those answers that perplexed the disciples, they were expecting to hear something like Moses, Elijah, maybe there were a couple of votes cast for Isaiah.
+I can honestly say this was one of those answers that perplexed the disciples.
+They were expecting to hear Moses, Elijah, and maybe a couple of votes cast for Isaiah.

-This truly shows the heart of men, Jesus had just explained to them that He was going to be crucified, revealed Himself on top of the Mount of Transfiguration.
+It shows the heart of men; he had just explained to them that He would be crucified and revealed Himself on top of the Mount of Transfiguration.

-And here are the founders of our faith debating about who is going to be the greatest, like horse jockeys trying to position themselves to win a race.
+And here are the founders of our faith debating about who will be the greatest, like horse jockeys trying to position themselves to win a race.
 Never mind that Jesus was looking at one of the most painful deaths in human history.

-One-time Judy and I were watching a friend’s small child, we brought her to the children’s playground and watched her play.
-Several other children were playing, when one child fell, got hurt and began to cry, the parents naturally rushed over.
+One time Judy and I watched a friend’s small child.
+We brought her to the children’s playground and watched her play.
+Several other children were playing, and when one child fell, got hurt, and began to cry, the parents naturally rushed over.

-Judy said to me; “Now watch, all the other little children will run and gather around to see if the child is ok.”
-Almost as if on cue, every child ran over to the crying child in the midst of them forming a huddle of concern.
-With this moment of silence and childlike compassion I thought of this verse, it wasn’t about them having fun and playing it was about the well-being of another child.
+Judy said to me, “Now watch; all the other little children will run and gather around to see if the child is okay.”
+As if on cue, every child ran over to the crying child forming a huddle of concern.
+With this moment of silence and childlike compassion, I thought of this verse.
+It wasn’t about them having fun and playing; it was about the well-being of another child.

 The little girl we were caring for remained and was the last child to leave.
-I’ve never forgotten the look of concern, and then relief as she decided the child was fine and went to go play again.
+I’ve never forgotten the look of concern and then relief as she decided the child was okay and went to play again.
 I wasn’t even her parent, but I was so proud of ‘our’ child that day.